Azure/batch-shipyard/docs/85-batch-shipyard-ssh-docker-tunnel.md

 For instance, port 12345 may map to port 22 of the first instance of a compute node in the pool for the public IP address 1.2.3.4.
-The next compute node in the pool may have port 22 mapped to 12346 on the load balancer.
+The next compute node in the pool may have port 22 mapped to port 12346 on the load balancer.

 This allows many compute nodes to sit behind one public IP address.

 ## Interactive SSH
-By adding an SSH user to the pool (which can be automatically done for you via the `ssh` block in the pool config), you can interactively log in to compute nodes in the pool and execute any command on the remote machine, including Docker commands via `sudo`.
+By adding an SSH user to the pool (which can be automatically done for you via the `ssh` block in the pool config upon pool creation or through the `pool asu` command), you can interactively log in to compute nodes in the pool and execute any command on the remote machine, including Docker commands via `sudo`.

 You can utilize the `pool ssh` command to automatically connect to any compute node in the pool without having to manually resort to `pool grls`